StevenLambion/SwiftDux/README.md

 }
 ```

-### 3. Create your store and inject it into the environment
+### 3. Create your store, and inject it into the environment

 ```swift
 import SwiftDux